lzhang714/SIRIUS-develop/README.md

 SIRIUS is a domain specific library for electronic structure calculations.
 The code is developed and mantained by CSCS.

-/Please check the original repository: https://github.com/electronic-structure/SIRIUS
+Please check the original repository: https://github.com/electronic-structure/SIRIUS

 This repository is a snapshot of the develope branch of SIRIUS.
 It was forked on Feb 22 2020.